 Easy enough to say, to reason, to believe.
 If it hadn’t been his wife, his woman, the one constant he’d counted on in his every reality.

 Where was the end for him?
-For their children and the children and loved ones in other realities they’d lived in, shared, enjoyed?
+For their children, the children, and loved ones in other realities they’d lived in, shared, enjoyed.

-He steady himself on the jetty that was solid and unwavering, as the seas warred within the basin they were contained in.
+He steadied himself on the jetty that was solid and unwavering, as the seas warred within the basin that contained them.